JetBrains/Qodana/topics/gitlab.md

       - qodana --cache-dir=$CI_PROJECT_DIR/.qodana/cache
 ```

-In this configuration, the [`image:name`](https://docs.gitlab.com/ee/ci/yaml/#image) keyword pulls the %product%
+In this configuration, the [`image:name`](https://docs.gitlab.com/ee/ci/yaml/#image) keyword pulls the %instance%
 [Docker image](docker-images.md) of your choice.

-The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %product% cache,
+The [`cache`](https://docs.gitlab.com/ee/ci/caching/) keyword configures GitLab caches to store the %instance% cache,
 so subsequent runs will be faster.

-The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %product%
+The [`script`](https://docs.gitlab.com/ee/ci/yaml/#script) keyword runs the `qodana` command and enumerates the %instance%
 configuration options described in the [](docker-image-configuration.topic) section.

 The `variables` keyword defines the `QODANA_TOKEN` [variable](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui)
 referring to the [project token](project-token.md) generated in Qodana Cloud.
-This token is required by the paid %product%
+This token is required by the paid %instance%
 [linters](pricing.md#pricing-linters-licenses), and is optional for using with the Community linters.

 You can see these sections to learn how to generate the project token: